Technology Acceptable Use Policy 2021-22

-Google Apps for Education is primarily for educational use.
-Students may use Google Apps for Education for personal use subject to the restrictions below and additional school rules and policies that may apply.
-Student accounts are limited to communication inside of the Carroll School (i.e. with Faculty, Administrators, students, etc.).
+Google Workspace for Education is primarily for educational use.
+Students may use Google Workspace for Education for personal use subject to the restrictions below and additional school rules and policies that may apply.

 School staff and administrators have access to student email for monitoring purposes.
-Students should have no expectation of privacy on the Google Apps for Education system.
+Students should have no expectation of privacy on the Google Workspace for Education system.

-Limited personal use - Students may use Google Apps for Education tools for personal projects but may not use them for:
+Limited personal use - Students may use Google Workspace for Education tools for personal projects outside of school hours but may not use them for: